ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 --------------------------------

 .. note::
    This section gives a general overview of workflow tasks.
-To begin running the workflow, skip to :numref:`Step %s <RocotoRun>`
+To begin running the workflow, skip to :numref:`Step %s <Run>`

 :numref:`Figure %s <WorkflowTasksFig>` illustrates the overall workflow.
 Individual tasks that make up the workflow are specified in the ``FV3LAM_wflow.xml`` file. :numref:`Table %s <WorkflowTasksTable>` describes the function of each baseline task.
 The first three pre-processing tasks; ``MAKE_GRID``, ``MAKE_OROG``, and ``MAKE_SFC_CLIMO`` are optional.
 If the user stages pre-generated grid, orography, and surface climatology fix files, these three tasks can be skipped by adding the following lines to the ``config.sh`` file before running the ``generate_FV3LAM_wflow.sh`` script: